vishal-m25/Obsidian/zoho/java 11.md

 - Provide complete abstraction
 - **`default`** keyword is allowed in here
 	- in need of adding new member or function and that is not needed to be a part of all the implemented class then default keyword is used

+### Functional interface
+- Has only one abstract method irrespective of the other methods
+- **Consumer** -- when dealing with single argument
+- **Predicate** -- when dealing with boolean value
+- **Supplier** -- Does not take argument but returns value
+- **Function** --when dealing with single argument and in need of return functionality

 ### Abstract class
 - Provides partial abstraction